stephenschoettler/taches-oc-prompts/meta-prompting/run-prompt.md

 <single_prompt>

 1. Read the complete contents of the prompt file
-2. Delegate as sub-task using Task tool with subagent_type="general-purpose"
+ 2. Delegate as sub-task using task tool with subagent_type="general"
 3. Wait for completion
 4. Archive prompt to `./prompts/completed/` with metadata
 5. Return results